 The GO philanthropy education curriculum focuses on five core content areas: self, community, money management, meaningful service and philanthropic inspiration.
 Participants learn about the needs of women and girls in our community and how they can make a difference.

 - Packets with philanthropy education activities for whole family to engage in together twice each year.
 Materials are sent to the fund holder's home.

 - Sessions held twice during each school year.
 Educational sessions are age-appropriate and divided by gender.

-- In 2012-2013 sixth through twelfth grade participants are engaging directly in philanthropy as they lead the planning and implementation of GO Ahead & Play, which will bring interactive art, through pop-up pianos, to central Indiana in August 2013.
+- In 2012-2013 sixth through twelfth grade participants engaged directly in philanthropy as they led the planning and implementation of GO Ahead & Play, which brought interactive art, through pop-up pianos, to central Indiana August 1-18, 2013.
 Learn more here.

 - An invitation to Family Philanthropy Day, a special family education session offered periodically to include members of their family.
 The event features age-specific activities and a special speaker.
 Past speakers include Joan Salwen, whose husband and daughter wrote The Power of Half, and Carol Weisman, author of Raising Charitable Children.

 View highlights from 2010 Family Philanthropy Day, sponsored by The Glick Fund of CICF, below or by clicking here.

 "What can you give?"...
 "How can you use your voice?"